FelixWither/m1-multimc-hack/README.md

 7.Click 'Test game' at left bottom of HMCL

-8.If game fails to start, change 'Native Library Path (e.g. LWJGL)' in Workarounds setction to /.../.minecraft/versions/[yourGameVersion]/natives, then enable 'Don't check whether JVM can launch the game or not'
+8.If game fails to start, change 'Native Library Path (e.g. LWJGL)' in Workarounds setction to /.../.minecraft/versions/[yourGameVersion]/natives (if there is no 'natives' folder in that directory, create one.), then enable 'Don't check whether JVM can launch the game or not'

 ![Screenshot of settings of change LWJGL](./screenshots/Custom-LWJGL-HMCL.jpg)